-In August, I experienced (for the first time) sending my child to college.
 As a financial advisor, I’ve encouraged clients for years to consider college savings as part of their financial planning considerations.
-However, firsthand experience makes it even more real – it reinforced how important saving for college can be for families.
+However, until my son started college a few years ago, I didn’t have firsthand experience.
+This made it even more real for me – it reinforced how important saving for college can be for families.
 As I reflect on this recent experience, here are some tips to consider:

-- Start early.
+1. Start early.
 My parents had the expectation I attend college; however, as I was growing up, there wasn’t much focus put into how it would be funded.
 I was able to get my 4-year degree, but paying for it was stressful at times.
 I’m now a parent of four, and just like it was for me, college is an expectation.
-Whether your philosophy is to pay for all their college expenses, or none, the more you (or them) save for college now, the less they have to worry about later.
-Talk to your kids about your philosophy and help them begin to understand how savings can add up over time.
+Whether your philosophy is to pay for all their college expenses, or none, the more you (or they) save for college now, the less they have to worry about later.
+Research show that students with college savings accounts are three to four times as likely to graduate from college than those without.* Talk to your kids about your saving philosophy and help them begin to understand how savings can add up over time.

-- Understand the basic cost of higher education.
-According to Nest529direct.com, the average cost of a 4-year degree at a public institution (in-state) is $24,230 per year.
+Understand the basic cost of higher education.
+According to the University of Nebraska Admissions department, the yearly cost for tuition, room, and meals is $22,012 per year (in-state).
 This is the average cost today.
 If your child has ten more years before they enter college, consider the impact of inflation and what the future cost will be.
 Also, discuss with them how their choice of college can impact their situation.
 A basic understanding of today’s cost will help you both make savings decisions.
 As your child enters high school and starts to make decisions on college choice and major, discuss with them the cost advantages of each and how this might impact them.
 Also, help them understand that it’s less expensive to save than to borrow.
 The chart below illustrates how wise it is to save on the front end (Source: Nest529direct).

 In Fidelity Investments’ 2019 College Savings: Lessons Learned Study, top advice offered to those just graduating college for college-bound students was this: